idzim/Portfolio/README.md

 The genral idea is to show my skills, learning paths, and competencies form diffrent fields.

-Short guide: Each link lead to Repository contained examples of my activies with related tool/concept or skill.
+Short guide: Each link lead to Repository contained examples of my activies with related tool/concept or skill. (or will be leading in the near future ;))

 Have fun!

 If you find something, what in your opinion I should change, the just write me aobut that!
 I belelive that we can always learn sometihing new :D